Live Population Counter

 And test your knowledge with Flags of World ,

-As of November 2024, Palau has a population of approximately 17,680 people, making it one of the least populated countries in the world.
+making it one of the least populated countries in the world.

 The majority of Palauans reside on Koror Island, which is the country’s economic and governmental hub.